KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS, using Swift and SwiftUI.
-It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.
+It extends the native keyboard APIs and provides you with more functionality than is otherwise available.

 KeyboardKit lets you create keyboards that mimic the native iOS keyboards in a few lines of code.
 These keyboards can be customized to great extent to change input keys, keyboard layout, design, behavior etc.